chusopr/casimir/readme.txt

     PRIMARY KEY  (`short_url`)
   ) ENGINE=MyISAM DEFAULT CHARSET=utf8

-2. Copy "casimir-conf.php.example" to "casimir-conf.php" and edit the configuration settings
+2. Copy "user-casimir-conf.php.example" to "user-casimir-conf.php" and edit the configuration settings

 3. Rename "htaccess" to ".htaccess" according to your settings

+4. Optionnaly, you can add a "user-footer.php" script that will be added after Casimir's footer